 If the employee requests a hearing, a date therefore shall be set, not more than 45 days following receipt of the request for hearing by the personnel board.
 Either party may request a continuance for good cause shown, but the hearing must be completed within 60 calendar days of the initial hearing date, unless further delay is caused by the employee.
 The personnel board shall render a decision on the appeal not more than 60 calendar days after the close of the hearing.
-If time limitations provided for herein are not met, the employee shall be entitled prospectively to the pay and benefits of the position held before the imposition of the suspension or discharge, or in the case of a demotion the difference in pay between the former and current position, beginning with the first day after the failure to meet the time limit, pending decision of the personnel board shall file a written report in all cases where a discharged, demoted or suspended employee becomes entitled to the pay and benefits of his or her former position prospectively by reason of a failure to meet a time limit.
+If time limitations provided for herein are not met, the employee shall be entitled prospectively to the pay and benefits of the position held before the imposition of the suspension or discharge, or in the case of a demotion the difference in pay between the former and current position, beginning with the first day after the failure to meet the time limit, pending decision of the personnel board, but the employee shall have no right to be reinstated except by order of the personnel board.
+The personnel board shall file a written report in all cases where a discharged, demoted or suspended employee becomes entitled to the pay and benefits of his or her former position prospectively by reason of a failure to meet a time limit.
 The report shall be filed with the committee on finance and city clerk within 21 days of the failure to meet a time limit, and shall contain the causes and circumstances of such failure.
 Nothing herein shall deprive the personnel board of jurisdiction to decide the merits of the disciplinary action.